SimCmngs/PasswordManager-Implementation/README.md

 # Introduction

-The client expressed a constant frustration of <ins>having to remember multiple passwords</ins> for their online accounts and how long it would take to input their login details due to their <ins>slow typing.</ins>
+The user expressed a constant frustration of <ins>having to remember multiple passwords</ins> for their online accounts and how long it would take to input their login details due to their <ins>slow typing.</ins>

 They had locked themselves out of their account multiple times, due to <ins>mis-entering their password</ins>.